scerioli/Global-Preferences-Survey/Article/Appendix.md

 ### Further notes on the replication

-For the replication of the Fig. S7 of @FH_SM, we couldn't replicate because we had no access to such granularity of the data.
+For the replication of the Figure S7 of @FH_SM, we couldn't replicate because we had no access to such granularity of the data.

 For the replication of the tables in the supplementary material, we were not able to get the datasets as indicated from the sources.